-The core components of a Drag Chain Conveyor are the casing, the drive and terminal, and the chain.
-The chain is the primary component within the conveyor and must provide the life and performance necessary for the application and operating environment.
+The core components of drag chain conveying systems are the casing, the drive and terminal, and the chain.
+The chain is the primary component within the conveyor and must provide the durability and performance required for the application and operating environment.
 The strength and wear resistance of the link and chain bolt are extremely important to the operating life of the conveyor.

-Strength – DIN standards recommend a 5:1 allowable working load vs. ultimate strength of the chain.
-This safety factor allows for start-up and shock loads
+Strength – DIN standards for conveying systems recommend a 5:1 allowable working load vs. ultimate strength of the chain.
+This safety factor allows for start-up and shock loads.

-Wear Resistance – The chain wears from material and pin joint abrasion.
-The ability to resist abrasion is dependent on the optimum intersection of material hardness and ductility.
+Wear Resistance – The chain wears from the material itself, sliding friction and pin/bore abrasion when conveying the material and articulation at the sprockets.
+The ability to resist abrasion during the conveying process is dependent on the optimum intersection of material hardness and ductility.

-We take a great deal of pride in the design and manufacture of the best quality conveyor for your needs.
-Like all mechanical equipment, your drag conveyor will need routine preventative maintenance.
-Here are some tips and advice on what maintenance is routine and what are the warning signs that emanate failure could be looming without parts replacement.
-Please review your O&M manual for detailed maintenance to your specific conveyor.
+We take tremendous pride in designing and manufacturing the highest quality conveying systems for your needs.
+Like all mechanical equipment, the drag conveyors you choose will need routine preventative maintenance (PM).
+Here are some tips and advice for determining the difference between routine maintenance and the warning signs of possible unplanned downtime without parts replacement.
+Please review the O&M manuals for detailed maintenance instructions for your specific conveying systems.

-Proper chain tension is among the most important factors in a conveyors success.
-After an initial break-in period, chain tensioning should be a part of every PM inspection and tension adjustments can be done in minutes with or without shutting the equipment down.
-Once tensioning requirements begin to increase in frequency, this means you are approaching the end of the chain case hardness and the chain should be replaced during the next upcoming outage.
-Measuring the links and pins removed during normal tensioning can provide insight into the chains longevity for future outage and replacement schedules.
+Proper chain tension is among the most important factors to the successful operation of your conveying systems.
+After an initial break-in period, chain tensioning should be a part of every PM inspection.
+Tension adjustments can be done in minutes with or without shutting down your conveying systems.
+When tensioning maintenance begins to increase in frequency, this means you are approaching the limit of the chain case hardness and the chain should be replaced during the next upcoming outage.
+Measuring the number of links and pins that are removed during normal tensioning can provide insight into the chain’s longevity for future maintenance and planned downtime of your conveying systems.

-Sprockets are intentionally fabricated and hardened at a slightly lower hardness compared to the chain to minimize chain wear and potential damage to the chain.
-The illustration to the right represents normal wear of the sprocket due to the continual engagement of the chain on each tooth.
-The gradual wear of the sprocket down to ¼” below original surface engagement with the chain indicates the sprocket must be replaced.
-Operating the chain on worn sprockets can result in damage to the chain because it creates an improper pitch diameter.
-This improper pitch will shock load the chain because the chain is “hooking”, creating higher stress loads on the chain because of the improper sprocket engagement.
+Sprockets are intentionally fabricated and hardened at a slightly lower hardness compared to the chain to minimize wear and potential damage.
+The illustration represents normal wear of the sprocket due to the continual engagement of the chain on each tooth.
+The gradual wear of the sprocket down to ¼” below original surface engagement with the chain indicates that the sprocket must be replaced.
+Operating the chain on worn sprockets creates an improper pitch diameter, which can result in damage to the chain.
+This condition will shock load the chain and cause “hooking”, resulting in higher stress loads on the chain because of improper sprocket engagement.

-Sprockets are a critical item in proper conveyor operation that often get overlooked during routine maintenance.
-Typically sprocket tooth plates will need to be replaced 1 or 2 times throughout the chains lifecycle.
+Critical to proper operation of your conveying systems, sprockets often get overlooked during routine maintenance.
+Typically, sprocket tooth plates will need to be replaced 1 or 2 times throughout the chain’s lifecycle.
 New chain should ALWAYS be installed with new sprocket tooth plates.

-Lubrication requirements on the drag conveyor is straight forward.
-Drive and terminal station bearings will require normal lubrication with grease.
-The recommended intervals will vary depending upon the specific service duty of the conveyor.
-There are no intermediate bearing locations.
+Lubrication requirements for conveying systems are straightforward.
+Drive and terminal station bearings require normal lubrication with grease.
+The recommended intervals will vary depending upon the specific service duty of each conveyor.
+There are no intermediate bearing locations in our conveying systems.
 The only other lubrication areas are the gear reducer and the reducer bearings.
-Each will require normal level check and oil changes as specified by the manufacturer.
-In some cases greasing the reducer bearings is also necessary.
+Each require normal level checks and oil changes as specified by the manufacturer.
+In some cases, greasing the reducer bearings is also necessary.
 The motor is the only other item that will require normal grease per the OEM’s recommendations.